sahaj-b/go-attend/README.md

 > [!NOTE]
 > See [config_template.ini](./config/config_template.ini) for all the configuration options

-On its first run, go-attend will create a default config.ini file (from [config_template.ini](./config/config_template.ini)) if one doesn't exist
+On its first run, go-attend will create a default config.ini file (from [config_template.ini](./config/config_template.ini)) if one doesn't exist.
 **Run `go-attend config-file` to get the path to your config file**

 Default Locations (`$XDG_CONFIG_HOME`):